borgar/dateutil/README.md

 Function returns a new *Date* instance set to the current moment.
 Uses native implementation if it exists.

-### dateutil._( string )
+### dateutil._( string, [language] )

-A translation service hook.
-This function accepts a string and returns it untouched.
-If you want translated month or day names, then overwrite this function with your translation service function, and provide translations for the following strings:
+A string translation function.
+This function looks for the string argument as a key in `dateutil.lang[ language ]` and uses the the value if it exists, otherwise it falls back on the string argument.

+You can feed the system translation strings and use it, or alternatively, if you already have another translation system then you can overwrite this function with your own translation function.

+In order to use the built in system you would add translated strings like in this example (Icelandic language):

+    dateutil.lang.is = {
+      'January': 'janúar',
+      'February': 'febrúar',
+      'March': 'mars',
+      'April': 'apríl',
+      'May': 'maí',
+      'June': 'júní',
+      // and so on ...
+    };

+You should provide translations for the following strings:

 * January February March April May June July August September October November December
 * Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec
 * Sunday Monday Tuesday Wednesday Thursday Friday Saturday
 * Sun Mon Tue Wed Thu Fri Sat